coercion-y-conversion-de-variables-en-javascript

 console.log(saludo); // Prints: El número es 7

-Here, the number 7 is converted to the string '7' to concatenate it with 'El número es '.
+Here, the number 7 is converted to the string '7' to be able to concatenate it with 'El número es '.

-This leads to many unintuitive errors because + is both an arithmetic operator and a comparison operator.
+This leads to many unintuitive errors, because + is both an arithmetic operator and a concatenation operator.

 Comparison Operation